 Annual Meeting & Community Leadership Awards

-The Loudoun Chamber will celebrate its 57th Annual Meeting & Community Leadership Awards on January 24, 2025.
-We will honor top community leaders as well as celebrate the success of the 2024 Board of Directors Chair, Angela Mitchell, owner of ARM Consulting LLC.
-We will also welcome our 2025 Board and the new Chair Scott Loftis, of Atlantic Union Bank.
-Event Page Here
+The Loudoun Chamber celebrated its 57th Annual Meeting & Community Leadership Awards on January 24, 2025.
+We honored top community leaders and celebrated the success of the 2024 Board of Directors Chair, Angela Mitchell, owner of ARM Consulting LLC.
+We also welcomed our 2025 Board and the new Chair, Scott Loftis, of Atlantic Union Bank.
+2026 Info Coming in the Fall

 Annual DEIA Summit